pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Min and Max Age

-If you are requiring a curler profile (individual instead of team registration) then you can restrict the age of members who can register.
+If you are requiring a profile (individual instead of team registration) then you can restrict the age of members who can register.
 The age restrictions are inclusive, meaning that entering a min age of "18" will include 18 year olds.
 Age restrictions use your [current season start date](/docs/club-management/settings#season-starts-in) as the cutoff (defaulting to July 1st).
 So if a curler is not 18 or older on the current season's start then they will be prevented from registering for a league with a min age of 18.